vanderlee/coverflow/README.md

 Download
 --------
-jQuery v1.7.0 or higher required.
+jQuery v1.8.0 or higher required. jQuery v1.7.x also works, but without the ability to click on covers to select.

 jQueryUI v1.9.0 or higher required.